AbhishekJawalkar31/Loan_Approval_EDA/Loan_Approval_Report.md

 ## Income Distributions

 * The majority of applicants and co-applicants are concentrated between ₹10,000–₹40,000 total income, reflecting a market focused on lower-income households.
-Applications from higher income brackets (>₹50,000) are rare, especially among co-applicants.​
+Applications from higher income brackets (>₹50,000) are rare and constitute a thin segment.

 * Most requested loan amounts are between ₹70,000–₹2,00,000, with fewer applications for higher amounts.​